James Vowles: Williams (2023–present)

 In January 2023, he announced he was leaving Mercedes to become the team principal of Williams Racing, replacing Jost Capito who stepped down in December 2022.
 In an interview with The Daily Telegraph, Vowles said that he felt "too comfortable" at Mercedes and was looking for a new challenge.
 He described the offer of team principal at Williams as an "opportunity of a lifetime".
 Vowles said he was honoured to join Williams, an icon of the sport, and looked forward to the challenge of reviving their fortunes.
 He is only the third team principal in the team's history.

 In June 2025 after the Canadian Grand Prix, Williams announced that Vowles had signed a long-term contract extension with the team, though the exact length of the extension hasn't been revealed.
 In September 2025 at the Azerbaijan Grand Prix Williams achieved a podium finish, the team's first since 2021 and the first under Vowles' leadership.

 Awards

 In July 2017, Vowles received an honorary degree of Doctor of Science for his achievements in motorsport from the University of East Anglia.
 In his acceptance speech, he described Formula 1 as his profession, passion, and life.
 In reference to George Washington Burnap's essentials of happiness, he named Formula 1 as one of the three key ingredients to his personal happiness.

 Racing

-In the 2022 Asian Le Mans Series, he drove for the Garage 59 team.
+In the 2022 Asian Le Mans Series, Vowles drove for the Garage 59 team.

+Vowles raced in the 2025 Gulf 12 Hours in December 2025, coming tenth overall and winning the Am class for Garage 59.